TSA Travel Restrictions, Regulations and Requirements

 Expired Driver's License and REAL ID Extension

-Starting October 1, 2024, all U.S. citizens and lawful permanent residents will need a Real ID-compliant driver's license or another acceptable form of identification to board domestic flights and access federal facilities.
+Starting Mary 7, 2025 all U.S. citizens and lawful permanent residents age 18 years and older will need a Real ID-compliant driver's license or another acceptable form of identification to board domestic flights and access federal facilities.
 A Real ID is a driver's license issued by a participating state that meets specific federal security standards.
 It includes enhanced security features to help prevent fraud.
 Visit your state's motor vehicle department website for specific requirements and procedures to find out how to get your Real ID.
 You will likely need to provide proof of identity, citizenship or legal residency, and date of birth but double check your state DMV requirements before you go.
-If you don't have a Real ID by October 1, 2024, you may need to use an alternative form of identification, such as a passport, to board domestic flights and access federal facilities.
+If you don't have a Real ID you may need to use an alternative form of identification, such as a passport, to board domestic flights and access federal facilities.

 What are the acceptable forms of identification?